wookooner/wookooner.github.io/_posts/2025-12-27-pwnabletw[secret_garden].md

-cant use just malloc for exploit(maybe stack enviroment) trigger double free and call malloc_printerr -> malloc() can use third one_gadget offset
+cant use just malloc for exploit(maybe stack enviroment) trigger double free and call malloc_printerr -> malloc() can use third one_gadget offset.

 ## exploit